beardymcjohnface/Koverage/paper/paper.md

 > Kmer | 02:20:58 | 00:51:40 | 37 | 4.2
 > CoverM | 00:31:49 | 01:12:17 | 227 | 7.4

 We repeated the above benchmarking with Koverage directly reading and writing to Pawsey's S3 network bucket storage mounted using s3fs-fuse.
 Unlike Setonix's high performance local scratch partition, this represents a scenario with a significant I/O bottleneck.
 Table 2 shows that while all methods are slower, Koverage's mapping and kmer methods perform much faster than the CoverM wrapper.
-The poor performance of the CoverM wrapper is a result of generating the alignment BAM files, which accounted for 85% of the overall runtime.
+The poor performance of the CoverM wrapper is entirely the result of generating the alignment BAM files, which accounted for 85% of the overall runtime, rather than CoverM itself.

 > __Table 2: Benchmarks for coral metagenome (I/O bottlenecked)__
 >